 Coaching is a way of developing skills; unlocking people’s potential to maximise their own performance and increase feelings of wellbeing.

 As teachers we often use directive coaching in our lessons: instructing, giving advice, making suggestions, offering guidance and providing answers and solutions.
 As a facilitator, you’ll be using non-directive coaching styles such as listening to understand, asking questions to raise awareness, reflecting back, paraphrasing and giving feedback.
 Non-directive coaching allows young people to come up with their own ideas and initiatives.

 I saw the impact the Wellbeing Ambassadors Programme had on the other students we were supporting they became more open and friendly with not only us but their peers around them.

 Lydia, Year 11 Wellbeing Ambassador - Brig House High School

 After your school or setting has purchased the online programme, we recommend watching the training course modules – a short CPD session – and familiarising yourself with the facilitator’s manual.
 In these we talk you through how the workshop might work – the slides complement the instructor manual – and what you’ll need as a facilitator and what you’ll need to provide for each young person.

 The next step will be to recruit your team, your Wellbeing Ambassadors!
-How you might do this depends on the needs of your school or setting and on COVID restrictions at the time.
+How you might do this depends on the needs of your school or setting.
 For example, some schools have chosen mixed year groups as their Ambassadors, but this may not always be feasible with restrictions in place.